Trails of Conejo Conejo Canyons

 Trail Profile Back to the Top

-Description This road/trail connects the Western Plateau Trail just west of the Hawk Canyon Rim Trail to the North-West Edison Road.
+Description This road/trail connects the Western Plateau Trail just west of the Plateau Rim Trail to the North-West Edison Road.
 The top half is an Edison spur that leads to a power tower.
 The lower half is a double-track.

 Technical Rating T2